Police Officer

 How does being a police officer impact a workers personal and family life?

-Asked by Megan about 12 years ago
+Asked by Megan over 12 years ago

 The impacts have been studied by many researchers for several decades.
 The influence of the job on the personal life is significant, and few people are really prepared for it.